Vibestrate

 Role

-One teammate inside a Crew - its instructions, permissions, skills, the Profile it runs on, and the Seats it can fill.
+One worker in your Crew - the instructions it follows, the model it runs on, and the kinds of step it can handle.

 crews: